Order of St Patrick: Precedence and privileges

 A panel recording some members of the Order of St Patrick in St Patrick's Cathedral, Dublin.

 Since the members of the Order were required to be knights, and in practice had higher rank, many of the privileges of membership were rendered moot.
 As knights, they could prefix "Sir" to their forenames, but the form was never used in speech, as they were referred to by their peerage dignities.
 They were assigned positions in the order of precedence, but had higher positions by virtue of their peerage dignities.

-Knights used the post-nominal letters "KP".
+Knights used the post-nominal letters "KP" or "KStP".
 When an individual was entitled to use multiple post-nominal letters, KP appeared before all others, except "Bt" and "Btss" (Baronet and Baronetess), "VC" (Victoria Cross), "GC" (George Cross), "KG" (Knight Companion of the Garter) and "KT" (Knight of the Thistle).

+Arms of Edward Ponsonby, 8th Earl of Bessborough, which had the circlet and collar of the Order.

 Knights could encircle their arms with a depiction of the circlet (a blue circle bearing the motto) and the collar; the former is shown either outside or on top of the latter.
 The badge is depicted suspended from the collar.
 They were also entitled to receive heraldic supporters.